rodyherrera/Quantum/README.md

 # as errors, reports, among other things.
 WEBMASTER_MAIL =
 ```
-In the same way, within the "client" directory, you will find the same ".env.example" and ".env" files, obviously with different variables, which you must also set.
+In the same way, you will find `client/.env.example`, you must create a `client/.env` file to deploy your web application, there are only two variables that you must adjust.
 ```bash
 # VITE_SERVER: Address where the
 # Quantum backend is deployed.